Tvangeste/dsl2mobi/README.txt

 or with Mobipocket Reader.
 Mobigen is a command line utility that comes with Mobipocket Creator.

+You could also use the following command line switch to produce much smaller, better compressed MOBI file, but it'll take longer to produce it:

+    mobigen -c2 dictionary.opf

 Alternatively, kindlegen utility can be used, but it is much, *MUCH* slower, and seems to be hanging on big dictionaries, so use with care.